zzzeeshannn/Algorithms-and-Data-Structure---Self-Practice/Readme.md

 # A self study and practice repository for Data Structures

 ## Topic 1: Arrays
+### Programs/Problems solved for arrays:
+1. Array Rotation
+- Method 1: Using "temp" array [Time and Space Complexity: O(n), O(d) where d is the rotation of the number of elements in the array]
+- Method 2: Rotate one by one [Time and Space Complexity: O(n*d), O(1) where d is the rotation of the number of elements in the array]
+- Method 3: Juggling Problem [Time and Space Complexity: O(n), O(1)]
+- Method 4: Block Swap
+- Method 5: Reversal Algorithm

+2. ksum-array
+Problem Statement- To find if sum of k-elements in the array is equal to a given target.
+   - Naive Approach
+   - Hashmaps: Two approaches
 ### Key Points:
 1. In C, arrays have fixed size.
 ### Advantages: